 Master of Applied Finance (Islamic Banking and Finance)

-The Master of Applied Finance in Islamic Banking and Finance is suitable for students and professionals who are keen to acquire critical knowledge and skills in areas related to Islamic banking and finance.
+The UOWD's Master of Applied Finance - Islamic Banking and Finance in UAE is suitable for students and professionals who are keen to acquire critical knowledge and skills in areas related to Islamic banking and finance.
 This highly sophisticated program will equip you with the knowledge and skills to be able to carry out vital Islamic financial operations whilst keeping you up-to-date with the latest changes and well-versed in the intricacies of Islamic Sharia financing and its objectives.
 You will come to understand the complex Islamic Banking and Investment Products and assess alternative Islamic Insurance (Takaful) and Re-insurance (Re-Takaful) products.

 Spring - February